eProsima/FastDDS-SH/README.md

 ### TCP tunnel

 Besides connecting any system to DDS, this system handle can also be used to create a TCP tunnel connecting two SOSS instances.
 That way, a user can connect two ROS2 systems through TCP, or connect any system supported by soss with other system that is not in its LAN.

 For the TCP tunnel, two instances of SOSS are going to be used, one in each of the computers that are going to be communicated.
 Each of those instances will have a system handle for the system they want to communicate in the WAN network, and other to communicate with Fast-RTPS' DDS implementation.

+You can see the YAML's configuration files related to TCP tunnel configuration in the [sample folder](dds/sample/tcp).

 If we take as an example the communication between ROS2 and FIWARE, the communication scheme will look like this: